-Storwize V7000 reports an alert when there is an issue or a potential issue that requires user attention.
-The management GUI helps resolve these problems through the Recommended Actions panel.
+Your system reports an alert when there is an issue or a potential issue that requires user attention.
+The Storwize V7000 helps resolve these problems through the Recommended actions only option from the Events panel.

 Perform the recommended actions as quickly as possible after the problem is reported.
-Storwize V7000 is designed to be resilient to most single hardware failures.
+Your system is designed to be resilient to most single hardware failures.
 However, if you operate for any period of time with a hardware failure, the possibility increases that a second hardware failure can result in some volume data that is unavailable.

-If there are a number of unfixed alerts, fixing any one might become more difficult because of the effects of the other alerts.
+If there are a number of unfixed alerts, fixing any one alert might become more difficult because of the effects of the other alerts.